Understanding Urinary Tract Infection (UTI)

 Anatomy of the Urinary System

-Before diving into the specifics of UTIs, it is important to understand the structure and function of the urinary system.
+Before diving into the specifics of Urinary Tract Infection (UTI), it is important to understand the structure and function of the urinary system.
 The urinary tract consists of several interconnected organs responsible for producing, storing, and eliminating urine, a waste product of the body.
 These organs include:

 1. Kidneys: These bean-shaped organs filter waste products, excess water, and other substances from the blood to produce urine.